 ACTIVE: not (p1_fast or p1_slow)

 data-items are the specific elements that you wish to report in MachineMetrics for this machine.
-This is because sometimes you want to use a data point in your config, but not output it to your machine.
+This is because sometimes you want to use a data point in your adapter script, but not output it to your machine.
 See the data items article for more information

 - code: speed_fast

 message: Fast Alert